Skip to content

 Sensitive data are stored at the following locations:

-• NSC servers (diagnostic area)
+• NSC infrastructure (diagnostic area)

-• TSD infrastructure at USIT, project p22
+• TSD infrastructure at UiO, project p22

 • OUS network drive connected to hospital PCs under K:\Systemdata\MedGen\LAB\HTS\Tolkning HTS-data